thkrz/SHTC3/docs/api.md

 ### `begin()`

-Resets the sensor in a well-defined state and verifies the presence of the sensor and proper communication. begin() is optional.
+Resets the sensor in a well-defined state, verifies the presence of the sensor and proper communication, and puts it to sleep. begin() should be called before readSample().

 #### Syntax